 As a child growing up in the town of Concord, Massachusetts, I have always had a passion for the history and material culture of the events leading up to the start of the American Revolution.
 Years ago, I began going to local historical societies trying to find new documentation, as well as objects with a solid provenance to this period.
 Last year, I had the wonderful opportunity to look into the ground and see if we could find the location of the spot that the Lexington militia arrived on the Battle Road on April 19th 1775 to attack the retreating British column on their return from Concord.… Read More

 One of the wonderful Powder horns coming up in the next Historic Arms & Militaria auction today (2856M), and arguably one of the best extant Siege of Boston horns carved by craftsman Jacob Gay (Lot 114, Estimate $20,000-$25,000).
 It was owned by Peter Perit, a Captain of a company in Colonel Charles Webb’s Connecticut regiment.
-In September of 1775, Webb’s regiment was ordered to Winter Hill for the siege.… Read More
+In September of 1775, Webb’s regiment was ordered to Winter Hill for the siege.
+“TEMPELS FARM” is actually Ten Hills Farm, owned by Robert Temple on the southern bank of the Mystic River right next to Winter Hill.… Read More

 At about 9:00 A.M. on the morning of April 19th, 1775, approximately 450 men from Concord and the neighboring towns of Acton, Lincoln, Bedford, and Westford congregated on a rising pasture above the North Bridge.
 Capt.
 David Brown, one of the captains of Concord’s two minute companies, happened to own the pasture, which had a good view of the bridge.
 In the nearby town of Lexington, 700 British grenadiers and light infantry had arrived to look for large quantities of hidden military supplies and arms.